West Coast House Pioneer DJ Dan Passes Away at 57

 Over the course of his career, DJ Dan scored three entries on Billboard’s Dance Club Songs chart, including the No. 1 hit “That Phone Track” in 2004.
 His track “That Zipper Track” sold more than 100,000 vinyl copies worldwide, and his 2011 album In Stereo reached No. 11 on Billboard’s Top Dance Albums chart.
 He also founded his own label, InStereo Recordings, in 2001.

-His long career also produced acclaimed albums including Beats 4 Freaks (1998), Funk the System (1999), and Future Retro (2010), and he worked on remixes for notable artists including Janet Jackson, Lady Gaga, New Order, and Depeche Mode
+His long career also produced acclaimed albums including Beats 4 Freaks (1998), Funk the System (1999), and Future Retro (2010), and he worked on remixes for notable artists including Janet Jackson, Lady Gaga, New Order, and Depeche Mode.

 DJ Dan recorded three Essential Mix sessions for BBC Radio, including a celebrated 2007 set alongside legendary Chicago house figure Frankie Knuckles at the Winter Music Conference.